Populists eye upsets as Brexit-bound UK, Netherlands kick off EU elections | Malay Mail

-LONDON, May 23 — Voters in Brexit-bound Britain cast ballots today at the start of a 28-nation European election in which eurosceptic, anti-immigration forces have vowed to create a political earthquake that will shake the Brussels establishment.
+LONDON, May 23 — Voters in Brexit-bound Britain cast ballots today at the start of 28-nation EU elections in which eurosceptic, anti-immigration forces have vowed to create a political earthquake that will shake the Brussels establishment.

-As Britain’s prime minister faced losing her job over her failed efforts to quit the bloc, the country joined the Netherlands on the first-day of a four-day election across the European Union.
+With Prime Minister Theresa May’s resignation appearing imminent after she postponed a forlorn attempt to push her divorce deal through parliament, Britain joined the Netherlands in kicking off four days of voting across the continent.

-It was an extraordinary spectacle for a country that voted almost three years ago to leave the bloc and whose prime minister, Theresa May, had vowed to honour the result in time to avoid the election.
+The elections were a surreal spectacle for a country that voted almost three years ago to leave the European Union, with May vowing on countless occasions to honour the result in time to avoid the election.

 The Brexit crisis mirrored deep divisions across the continent.

-Rising anti-establishment forces across the continent are bidding to make significant gains, threatening closer EU integration.
+Rising anti-establishment forces across the continent are bidding to make significant gains, in a threat to closer EU integration.

 More than 400 million European voters are eligible to elect 751 Members of the European Parliament, with the first results announced late Sunday once voting in all 28 member states has been completed.

-Having voted to leave the EU in a seismic referendum in 2016, Britain was originally meant to depart on March 29 and therefore not take part in these elections.
+Having opted to leave the EU in a seismic referendum in 2016, Britain was originally meant to depart on March 29 and therefore not take part in the contests.

-But its MPs have not been able to agree on a divorce deal and the country now finds itself in the absurd situation of electing lawmakers to an institution it is planning to leave.
+But MPs have rejected May’s withdrawal agreement and the country now finds itself in the absurd situation of electing lawmakers to an institution it plans to leave.

 The issue looked set to dominate how Britons vote.